 - Falling share prices when market interest rates rise

 - Fund expenses, which can eat into distribution rates and overall return

 - Doesn’t mature, so no guarantee of stability or return of principal

 Money market accounts combine features of both checking and savings accounts into an easy-to-access investment.
-A money market account will typically pay a higher interest rate than a checking account, but it will also usually offer check writing and other cash-access features.
+A money market account typically will pay a higher interest rate than a checking account, but it also usually will offer check writing and other cash-access features.